jaimindp/Twitter_Activated_Crypto_Trading_Bot/README.md

 	- Handle multiple coins in the same tweet
 - Test for trading any alt coins (done)
 	- For a previously untraded coin (done binance)
-- Work out the amount to buy for each alt
+	- Work out the amount to buy for each alt (done for new listings)
-	- Automatically round buy and sell volumes to correct buy_sell amounts instead of working out manually (done for new listings but not regular)
-		- Fix pulling error in list threaded daemon (done)
-		- Fetch wallet balance to dynamically adjust maximum to trade at current price
-		- Find a reasonable amount to trade based of previous exchange rates in £/$ (done)
+	- Dynamically adjust amounts to buy from prices with valid coin rounding (done for new listings)
-		- Keep a list of exchange rates in memory with one thread as stream thread checks for tweets (done)
+		- Update exchange rates with one thread as streaming, and one thread checking for tweets (done)
-		- Selling step size consideration
+		- Selling step size consideration so combined sales == buy (done)
 - Implement more sell options
 	- Specified % gain
 	- Limit order at a price target